Selected

 comparison, just sixty percent or so of the locals

-said they were satisfied, either strongly or somewhat,
+said they were satisfied, either strongly or

-urban life, residents
+aspects of urban life,

-of Krakow assessed highest the integration
+residents of Krakow assessed highest the

-of foreigners whereas they seemed unhappy about hospital
+integration of foreigners whereas they seemed

 health

 services.
-The survey involved 500 randomly
+The survey involved 500

-selected individuals in each city.
+randomly selected individuals in each city.

-Biggest Shopping
+Europe's Biggest Shopping

 Hungary’s developer, TriGranit, vows to construct

-Europe’s biggest shopping
+Europe’s biggest

-center in Krakow early next year.
-The
+shopping center in Krakow early next

-sprawling Bonarka City Center, situated on a
+year.
+The sprawling Bonarka City Center, situated on

-19-hectare industrial wasteland four kilometers south
+a 19-hectare industrial wasteland four kilometers

-of Krakow’s
+south of

-central Old Town district, will boast
+Krakow’s central Old Town district, will

-nearly 100,000 square meters of shopping
+boast nearly 100,000 square meters of

 floor area.
 The whole project will cost euro 500,000

-to build, with office blocks and blocks of flats to be
+to build, with office blocks and blocks of flats to

-Grave
+Grave Finding

-The city’s corporation managing Krakow’s
+The city’s corporation managing Krakow’s cemeteries

-cemeteries has launched an online service that
+has launched an online service that localizes graves

-localizes graves at municipal burial grounds.
-The
+at municipal burial grounds.
+The search engine

-search engine available at http://www.rakowice.eu can
+available at http://www.rakowice.eu can find the

-find the grave of any of 280,000-plus people laid to
+grave of any of 280,000-plus people laid to rest at

-rest at cemeteries of Bronowice, Grebalow, Kobierzyn,
+cemeteries of Bronowice, Grebalow, Kobierzyn,

 Mydlniki, Nowy Podgorski, Stary Podgorski, Pradnik

-Czerwony, Prokocim, Pychowice, Wola Justowska, and the
+Czerwony, Prokocim, Pychowice, Wola Justowska, and

-newer part of Cmentarz Rakowicki cemetery.
-For the
+the newer part of Cmentarz Rakowicki cemetery.
+For

-least – of the burial.
+at least – of the burial.
 The service doesn’t cover

 Krakow’s Jewish cemeteries nor the church graveyards